Assyro AI

 Guide

 Process capability explained for pharmaceutical manufacturing.
-Learn Cpk vs Ppk calculations, FDA acceptance criteria, and how to demonstrate manufacturing control.
+Learn Cpk vs Ppk calculations, FDA acceptance criteria, and how to demonstrate manufacturing.

 Assyro Team